Few tourists and sadness over divided Korea at Kim holiday villa

 GOSEONG, South Korea Endless stretches of beach and lush forested hills long made a small South Korean border town the traditional playground of the elite in divided North and South Korea.

-Now it struggles to attract tourists, partly under the weight of hostilities hurled across the militarised border a few kilometres away coupled with no realistic prospect of moves leading to unification.
+Now it struggles to attract tourists, partly under the weight of hostilities hurled across the militarized border a few kilometers away coupled with no realistic prospect of moves leading to unification.

-Kim Il-Sung, the lionised founder of North Korea who launched the 1950-53 Korean war in which more than a million people died, favoured a seaside villa built for foreign missionaries when Japan occupied the Korean peninsula.
+Kim Il-Sung, the lionized founder of North Korea who launched the 1950-53 Korean war in which more than a million people died, favored a seaside villa built for foreign missionaries when Japan occupied the Korean peninsula.

 The South's first president had his own retreat just down the road on the shore of a picturesque lake.